dakotacarpenter19/CS_491_Project/documentation/Project Management Plan.md

 ## 4. Technical Process Plan

 ### 4.1.
 Process Model
+Our software uses an iterative process model.
+Each phase of the project will represent a new iteration of our software.
+Phase 1 will focus on project management.
+Phases 2, 3, and 4 will focus on project implementation, such as software GUI, game state functionality, and deployment, respectively.

 ### 4.2.
 Methods, Tools, and Techniques
+Hardware: Desktop or laptop computer with networking to download the game.<br>
+Software tools: Java 8+, Eclipse, and Netbeans.<br>
+Development methodologies: Our software will be programmed in Java.
+Our project will be documented with comments in the code as well as in our SRS document.<br>
+Quality assurance practices: We will be reviewing each others' code to peer review it.
+We will test our software by playing the game ourselves as well as by letting people we know play the game.
+Our software will also utilize JUnit to test things such as moving pieces, capturing pieces, and winning/losing.

 ### 4.3.
 Configuration Management Plan